-When examining the time period when occupant fatalities occur, it was determined that 71.6% of the unrestrained fatalities occur during daytime hours of 6:00 a.m. and 9:59 p.m.
+When examining the time period when occupant fatalities occur, it was determined that 58% of the unrestrained fatalities occur during daytime hours of 6:00 a.m. and 5:59 p.m.
 However, when examining restraint use in fatal crashes by the time of day, restraint use is lowest during nighttime hours.
-Between the hours of 10:00 p.m. and 5:59 a.m., 66.0% of fatal occupants were unrestrained, which is markedly higher than the daytime unrestrained fatality rate of 45.5%.
-In addition, restraint use is lowest between midnight and 3:59 a.m. with 71.6% of occupants killed being unbuckled.
-Urban counties also contribute to more than 90% of the nighttime occupant fatalities.
-Cities with the highest number of unrestrained fatalities include Salt Lake City and West Valley City, which are located in Salt Lake County, and Ogden in Weber County.
+Between the hours of 10:00 p.m. and 5:59 a.m., 45% of fatal occupants were unrestrained, which is higher than the daytime unrestrained fatality rate of 36%.
+In addition, restraint use is lowest between 10 p.m. and 11:59 p.m. with 53% of occupants killed being unbuckled.
+Urban counties contribute to 41% of the nighttime unrestrained occupant fatalities.